ravikantydv/ineuron.ai/README.md

 email id:  ravikant3217@gmail.com

-Or via Linkedin, you can follow me or message me by clicking on my profile given below for any doubt or any suggestion--
+Or via Linkedin, you can follow me or dm me directly by clicking on my profile given below for any doubt or any suggestion--

 https://www.linkedin.com/in/ravikant-yadav-9242691ba